-Lincoln County has a need for at least two to three full-time childcare providers in the Lincoln or Sylvan Grove areas for all ages including infants.
+Lincoln County has a need for at least two to three full-time childcare providers for all ages including infants.
 Our current providers are well respected in the community; however, they are typically full and cannot accept any more children under their childcare license.
-This provides a unique opportunity for an individual to start a business and be successful.
+This provides a unique opportunity for an individual to start a business and be successful!

-Benefits of owning and operating an in-home licensed daycare include: median income of $42,521 (according to a 2016 study by Kansas Child Care Aware), tax write-offs for common household purchases (because they are critical for business operations), providing a positive and stable environment for children to grow and learn, providing a needed service to parents, and being an important part of a child’s life.
+Benefits of owning and operating an in-home licensed daycare include: be your own boss, earn an income, gain tax write-offs for common household purchases (because they are critical for business operations), provide a positive and stable environment for children to grow and learn, provide a needed service to parents, and be an important part of a child’s life.

 For individuals looking to start a business, there are many resources available to help you get started:

 - Kansas Child Care Aware– Helps providers get started by offering training and certifications, assisting with planning and overcoming hurdles, and providing step-by-step assistance.
-Once a provider is operating, they help refer parents to providers that have openings.
+Once a provider is operating, they help refer parents to providers.

 - Kansas Department of Health & Environment– Licenses childcare providers and inspects facilities to ensure a safe environment for children.
-The Primary Child Care Facility Surveyor for Lincoln County is Mishele Longfellow with the Cloud County Health Department.
-Call Mishele at 785-243-8140 or e-mail firstname.lastname@example.org.
+The Primary Child Care Facility Surveyor for Lincoln County is Liberty Kester with the Cloud County Health Department.
+Call Liberty at 785-207-2041 or e-mail Liberty.Kester@ks.gov.

-- Lincoln County Economic Development Foundation (LCEDF) – Works with locals and helps direct entrepreneurs and small business owners to develop business plans and connect with financial resources.
-The LCEDF has recently (November, 2016) completed a countywide survey to better understand the current and future childcare needs of parents and residents.
+- Lincoln County Economic Development Foundation (LCEDF) – Works with existing daycare providers to understand issues and build a supportive environment for each other.
+The LCEDF assists locals and helps direct entrepreneurs and small business owners to develop business plans and connect with financial resources.
+The LCEDF has completed a countywide survey to better understand the current and future childcare needs of parents and residents.
 There were 73 responses.
 To see results of the survey, please contact the LCEDF.